morgan-williams3/FosterCareProject/README.md

 ![img1](Child-race.png)

-First, we will examine the demographic composition of minority vs. White non-relative foster families.
-In the dataset, around half of foster children placed in non-relative foster care are White, and the rest are minorities, indicating a relatively even demographic dispersion.
+First, we examined the demographic composition of minority vs. White non-relative foster families.
+In the dataset, around half of foster children placed in non-relative foster care were White, and the rest were minorities, indicating a relatively even demographic dispersion.

 ```python
 # Create dictionary for figure